 Bio-IT World is proud to bring together innovative data scientists and developers from across the industry to solve real-world data challenges using the principles of Open Source & FAIR Data.

 For the past three years, the Bio-IT World Hackathon has delivered a new level of collaboration to the annual Bio-IT World Conference & Expo in Boston.
 Our 2019 FAIR Data Hackathon brought together a record breaking 8 teams and over

 100 participants to solve real data challenges.
 Learn more about the 2019 Hackathon at Bio-IT World.

 The fourth Bio-IT World Hackathon has been postponed to 2021 and will continue in the tradition of uniting life science and IT teams to tackle actual bioinformatics projects with maximum impact potential.
 Projects at the event will feature either Open Source tools or some or all aspects of making data findable, accessible, interoperable, and reusable.
 All projects will be broadly applicable to the data science community.

 U.S. Department of Energy Joint Genome Institute

 The DOE Joint Genome Institute has a wealth of environmental genomics data that is available for public use.
-The JGI has been working on
+The JGI has been working on a new

-and link it to other community efforts.
+link it to other community efforts.